mmohades/VenmoApiDocumentation/README.md

 # Venmo Unofficial API Documentation

 This is an unofficial documentation of the Venmo iOS app API.
-The API base route is : `https://api.venmo.com/v1/`
+The API base route is: `https://api.venmo.com/v1/`

 A Python wrapper for the Venmo API, here: [GitHub.com/mmohades/venmo](https://github.com/mmohades/venmo)